-This proves Theorem \ref{thm:poisson_convergence}(i).
 We now turn to proving a lower bound for this total variation distance, which will show that the regime of $p(N)$ for which we established the limiting Poisson behavior of $W_k$ for all $k \in \left[ 0, mN \right]$ is sharp.
+We assume $h \geq 3$, as the regime in \cref{thm:poisson_convergence_ii} cannot arise when $h=2$ under the standing assumptions on $p(N)$.
 In what follows, we assume that